pedroblossbraga/image_classification_test/README.md

 The image below demonstrates the history of training for the model with data augmentation and dropout:
 ![](history.png)

 In order to use the tf.keras.utils functions to sample data, the images resulting from URLs were stored in a folder for each class.

+The notebook with the initial studies can be found in the file "Noventiq assignment CV.ipynb".

 # Training and Inference